C2DH/maison-du-son/_objects/philips156ubv.md

 Schwandt, Erich, Zehn Jahre nationalsozialistische Rundfunktechnik, in: Funkschau.
 Zeitschrift für Funktechniker 16/2 (1943), S. 17-18.
 (Link: http://www.radiomuseum.org/forumdata/users/5100/Funkschau_16jg_0243_1v1_v20.pdf)

 <figure><img width="500" height="400" src="/assets/images/Philips156UBV_Mail_DeutschesRundFunkArchiv.png"><figcaption> </figcaption></figure>
 There are a lot more contemporary articles, which are not online.
 They are available in different archives, but I chose to contact the DRA, because they might have everything on one place.
-If not, other archives will be contactes
+If not, other archives will be contacted.

 ## Object Biography